HarshKapadia2/networking/homa.md

 ### In-Order Packet Delivery

--   In comparison to Homa, TCP has a lower out-of-order packet tolerance and prefers that packets are sent in-order and on the sane link (Flow-consistent Routing).
+-   In comparison to Homa, TCP has a lower out-of-order packet tolerance and prefers that packets are sent in-order and on the same link (Flow-consistent Routing).
 -   Asymmetries in packet delivery in a Data Center environment due to Packet Spraying (sending packets across multiple connections) can cause packet reordering beyond TCP's tolerance threshold and cause unnecessary retransmissions.
 -   If Packet Spraying is not used and Flow-consistent Routing is used, which fixes links for particular TCP flows, it can cause hot spots for the duration of the connection on particular links if multiple flows get hashed through the same links.
 -   Linux performs Load Balancing at the software level by routing packets through multiple cores for processing and to maintain the order or delivery, all packets have to pass through the same sequence of cores, which can lead to core hot spots as well, if multiple flows get hashed to the same cores.
 This also increases the tail latency of TCP.